 In this form of yoga no movement is taken, rather propping, such as bolsters and blankets, and blocks support your body.
 Postures are carefully chosen to place your body, nervous system, and mind at ease.
 This type of yoga is therapeutic on many levels.

-I discovered it to be highly beneficial to those in recovery many years ago when I was teaching yoga at an eating disorder program and I witnessed how much my client’s bodies needed to rest.
-From the moment I offered these restful poses, I realized that what was needed in recovery was finding ways to rest, release, and restore the body back into balance, and for someone to really be able to feel this from the inside out.
+I discovered it to be highly beneficial to those in recovery many years ago when I was teaching yoga at an eating disorder program.
+I witnessed how much my client’s bodies needed to rest.
+From the moment I offered these restful poses, I realized that what was needed in recovery was finding ways to rest, release, and restore the body back into balance.
+It was very important for them to feel this from the inside out.
 When we rest like this, we can begin to feel a sense of ease of being that has probably been missing for a very long time.

 1. Your body needs re-balancing